 Recreational opportunities are numerous and diverse here.
 The town owns a pristine tract of land, Pinnacle Park, that boasts hiking trails, waterfalls, and a town view from 5,000 feet.
 Location is approximately 10 minutes from Sylva.
 Take Skyland Drive east (SR 1432) and turn left onto Fisher Creek Road (SR 1446).
 Continue to the end of the road and you are there.

 The Tuckasegee River is known for its whitewater and trout populations.
 And the Great Smoky Mountains National Park is a 30 minute drive away.
 There is great hiking on the nearby Blue Ridge Parkway, including hikes at Devil's Courthouse, Graveyard Fields, Waterrock Knob and Black Balsam Knob.

 Western Carolina University is seven miles down the road in Cullowhee.
-Nearby are the towns of Franklin, Cashiers, Highlands, Cherokee and Waynesville.
+Nearby are the towns of Dillsboro, Franklin, Cashiers, Highlands, Cherokee and Waynesville.
 Check out the nearby waterfalls around Highlands.

 Sylva Directions from Asheville: Take I-40 West to route 23/74 W towards Waynesville.
 Take 23/74W to 23/441 towards Dillsboro, Sylva and Franklin.
 67 miles, 1 hour drive.